RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable custom event scripts**

 It's possible to trigger custom scripts for a number of actions in ES-DE, as is discussed [below](USERGUIDE-DEV.md#custom-event-scripts), and this setting decides whether this functionality is enabled.
-It's recommended to leave it at its default off value unless you need it as it otherwise generates unnecessary debug logging.
+It's recommended to leave it at its default off value unless you need it as it otherwise generates unnecessary log output.

 **Only show ROMs from gamelist.xml files**